lgbouma/cdips/drivers/HOWTO.md

    also writes `which_references_and_clusters_matter.txt` (to know how badly your results depend on the Dias 2014 catalog)

-6. `skim_cream`: make BLS/SPDM two-panel checkplots for the "cream" determined by the TLS and LS checks above.
+6. [optional] `skim_cream`: make BLS/SPDM two-panel checkplots for the "cream" determined by the TLS and LS checks above.

 7. `reconstructive_tfa/RunTFASR.sh` does signal reconstruction for TFA lightcurves

+8. `drivers/make_fficut_wget_script.py`: makes wget script to grab the FFI cutouts needed for centroid analysis.
+(There are manual steps).

-8.  `skim_cream`: make BLS/SPDM two-panel checkplots for the "cream" determined by the TLS and LS checks above.
+9.  [optional] `skim_cream`: make BLS/SPDM two-panel checkplots for the "cream" determined by the TLS and LS checks above.

-9. `make_vetting_multipg_pdf`: make a multipage PDF with the information needed to make classifications for vetting.
+10. `make_vetting_multipg_pdf`: make a multipage PDF with the information needed to make classifications for vetting.